How do I know if my cat or dog has fleas?

 If your cat doesn't mind taking a bath, then give puss a bath and check the head because fleas will usually find their way to the top of the head where things are drier.
 None of my cats like baths so that's not a good option.

-Sometimes if the cat has been away for a while and comes back to the home after holidays for example, then you might see fleas jumping on you or the cat after a day or so.
-Fleas emerge from their cocoon very quickly when they feel there is a cat around.
-The pupa waits till it can sense a cat and if you were away it might have waited.
+Sometimes if the animals have been away for a while and comes back to the home after holidays for example, then you might see fleas jumping on you or the cat after a day or so.
+Fleas emerge from their cocoon very quickly when they feel there is food around.
+The pupa waits till it can sense heat, vibrations, or carbon dioxide from an animal, and if you were away it might have waited.

-What other signs are there that my cat has fleas?
+What other signs are there that my cat or dog has fleas?

-Checking for flea dirt on your cat is a good way of confirming a flea infestation
+Checking for flea dirt is a good way of confirming a flea infestation

 Flea Dirt is the dropping of mature fleas.
 This flea poo looks like little black grains.

-When a flea feeds on a cat the droppings are left on the cat and this flea dirt can fall on the cats bedding or anywhere else the cat sleeps.
+When a flea feeds the droppings are left on the cat or dog and this flea dirt can fall on the bedding or anywhere else the animal sleeps, including your bed.

-it's very easy to check for flea dirt on a cat.
-Put your cat on a newspaper and ruffle his fur backwards and forwards.
+it's very easy to check for flea dirt on a cat or dog.
+Put your friend on a newspaper or white sheet, or in the dry bathtub, and ruffle his fur backwards and forwards.
 This will make any flea dirt fall on the piece of paper.

-To check if the black spots are flea dirt rather than just old fashioned dirt you cat picked up rolling around, take a wet paper towel and wipe up the specs that fell on the newspaper.
-If the cat has flea dirt then wetting it will make the spots red because of the high blood content.
+To check if the black spots are flea dirt rather than just old fashioned dirt, take a wet paper towel and wipe up the specs that fell on the newspaper.
+If it's flea dirt then wetting it will make the spots red or brownish red, because of the high blood content.
 If the spots stay black then they are not flea dirt.

-You can wipe the cat's bed with a damp paper towel and check it for bloody spots.
+You can wipe the animal's bed with a damp paper towel and check it for bloody spots.

-If your cats has lots of little sores in front of his tail then it is very possible he is allergic to fleas.
+If your cat or dog has lots of little sores in front of his tail then it is very possible he is allergic to fleas.

 Feline Milliary Dermatitis is sometimes caused by cat allergies to flea saliva.
 One single bite can trigger the reaction.